Data Wrangling

 There are no prerequisites for this course; it is appropriate even if you’ve never done any programming or behind the scenes work with computers.
 I’ll address each topic “from scratch.”

-However, if you do have significant, recent, experience, or training with programming or databases this is not the course for you; you will find it too introductory.
+However, if you do have significant, recent, experience or training with the technologies we cover in the course you will find it too introductory.
 In this case I require you to drop the course and welcome you to audit parts that you think will extend your knowledge.

 This course is taught by James Howison.